 Physicist, Brian D. Josephson, compares “the balance-imbalance conditions in bio-systems to the tension and release patterns found in music suggests that music models the maintenance of balance for the human organism”.
 If one looks at the above cases one might call music a therapy which humans need sometimes.
 Call it good or bad but music has a high possibility of causing nostalgia.
 It works as a reminder of sad and joyful moments.
 People often listen to music to picture the bitter, happy or sad moments of their lives.

 However, music is not related only to individuals, it also has historical or geographical significance for cultures.
 For thousands of years, music has been one of the most essential cultural expressions.
 It is also an integral part of all cultures in the world.
 Music mirrors the past and contributes to the future of a society, and reflects the type of culture at present.
-Like any other culture music has been an integral part of Afghan culture too.
+Like any other culture, music has been an integral part of Afghan culture too.
 Due to its central location, Afghanistan was an important contributor to the reciprocal development of music in Central Asia, Persia, and the Indian subcontinent since prehistoric (Vedic-Avestan) times.
 The subsequent historical, cultural and religious developments, such as Greek, pre-Islamic Buddhist, Islamic, Ghaznavid, Timurid, and Hindustani, further demonstrates the intercultural development of music in the region

 Anyways, I like and respect every language but since I have grown up listening to Pashtu/Afghan music so I enjoy it more than any other music.
-Listening to music in your mother tongue sounds incredibly beautiful not because that is your own language “as old as mankind, as sweet as sugar, as deep as ocean, as lovable as beloved,” but just because the reason that you understand each word and emotion so you enjoy it more.
+Listening to music in your mother tongue sounds incredibly beautiful not because that is your own language “as old as mankind, as sweet as sugar, as deep as an ocean, as lovable as beloved,” but just because the reason that you understand each word and emotion so you enjoy it more.
 When we listen to music in other languages we might enjoy it but there will be a bunch of words that we do not understand which may sound- to us – like nails on a chalkboard while for those who understand, it’s a sublime expression of the time.

 Every music and culture possesses its own rules and concepts which enables the musicians to perform music accordingly.
-For instance this great poem by a Pashtun poet Akbar Syal’s is sung by Ustad Khayal Mohammd and in this poem Akbar Syal talks about the historical places of his homeland, the loyalty to his beloved which is one of the code of Pakhtunwali and he admires her charm which illustrates a loving character of Afghan/Pakhutn man.
+For instance this great poem by a Pashtun poet Akbar Syal’s is sung by Ustad Khayal Mohammed and in this poem Akbar Syal talks about the historical places of his homeland, the loyalty to his beloved which is one of the codes of Pakhtunwali and he admires her charm which illustrates a loving character of Afghan/Pakhutn man.

 چی د ی یاد وم ځوانی وه چی د هیر کړم اوس زړیږم